sullom101/leanscale/README.md

 befor you run
 change .env.example file to .env and run it locally

-First, run the development server:
+then, run the development server:

 ```bash
 npm run dev